unChaz/sci-fi-5e/srd/monsters/constructs.md

 |---------|--------|---------|--------|---------|--------|
 | 19 (+4) | 9 (−1) | 18 (+4) | 6 (−2) | 10 (+0) | 5 (−3) |

-**Damage Immunities** shock, poison; bludgeoning, piercing, and slashing from nontek attacks that aren’t tek powered or ionic.
+**Damage Immunities** shock, poison; bludgeoning, piercing, and slashing from nontek attacks that aren't tek powered or ionic.

 **Condition Immunities** charmed, exhaustion, frightened, paralyzed, petrified, poisoned

 **Senses** darkvision 60 ft., passive Perception 10

-**Languages** understands the languages of its operator but can’t speak
+**Languages** understands the languages of its operator but can't speak

 **Challenge** 5 (1,800 XP)

 **_Berserk_**.
 Whenever the Mech starts its turn with 40 hit points or fewer, roll a d6.
 On a 6, the Mech goes berserk.
 On each of its turns while berserk, the Mech attacks the nearest creature it can see.
 If no creature is near enough to move to and attack, the Mech attacks an object, with preference for an object smaller than itself.
 Once the Mech goes berserk, it continues to do so until it is destroyed or regains all its hit points.

-The Mech’s creator, if within 60 feet of the berserk Mech, can try to calm it by speaking firmly and persuasively.
+The Mech's creator, if within 60 feet of the berserk Mech, can try to calm it by speaking firmly and persuasively.
 The Mech must be able to hear its creator, who must take an action to make a DC 15 Charisma (Charm) check.
 If the check succeeds, the Mech ceases being berserk.
 If it takes damage while still at 40 hit points or fewer, the Mech might go berserk again.

 **_Aversion of Fire_**.
 If the Mech takes fire damage, it has disadvantage on attack rolls and ability checks until the end of its next turn.